 Sizing & Fitting a Backpack

-Because backpacking trips can be long and challenging, you want to make your experience as comfortable and least painful as possible.
-In order to have an enjoyable trip and keep your back happy is by having a pack that fits you correctly and that is adjusted properly.
+Your pack can make or break your trip (and back).
+Because backpacking trips can be long and challenging, you want to make your experience is as comfortable and painless as possible.
+In order to have an enjoyable trip and keep your back happy, have a pack that fits you correctly and that is adjusted properly.
 Before purchasing a backpack, measure your body to find what size of pack is right for you.
-Once you’ve sized it as close as possible, you can then fine-tune the adjustment, unless you have a fixed suspension, to fit your body perfectly.
+Once you’ve sized it properly, you can then fine-tune the adjustment (unless you have a fixed suspension) to fit your body perfectly.

 Finding your Torso Length

-Contrary to natural thought, finding the right backpack size has no relation to how tall you are, but rather the length of your torso.
+Contrary to what you might think, finding the right backpack size has no relation to how tall you are.
+Rather the length of your torso is what’s important.
 Torso length is measured from your shoulders to the top of your hip bones.
-To find your exact measurement, have a friend help measure you with the following steps:
+To find your exact measurement, have a friend help measure you following these steps:

-- To locate your C7, or 7th cervical vertebra, tilt your head forward.
+- Locate your C7, or 7th cervical vertebra, by tilting your head forward.
 Have your friend feel along the base of your neck for a bony bump, the one that protrudes farthest from your spine.
 It is located where the slope of your shoulder meets your neck.

 - Beginning at that spot, have your friend use a flexible tap measure to measure downward along your spine.